Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 When lovin’ your fellow man as you love yo’self

-is your political platform,
+is your political platform, and feedin’ little Leroy

-and feedin’ little Leroy is your social welfare program,
+is your social welfare program, that’s the Mississippi in ya’.

 When you pay your bills despite them vampire interest rates,